DavidVorick/CodeCommit/UserSpecification.md

 The CodeCommit project is itself built with code-commit, and follows code-commit best practices.
-This means that there is one high level UserSpecification which outlines the major functions of the projects, and lots of smaller modules that each have their own UserSpecification.
+This means that there is one high level UserSpecification which outlines the major functions of the project, as well as smaller modules that each have their own UserSpecification.
 All of the UserSpecification docuemnts work together to define the project.

-Note: the smaller modules paradigm was recently introduced, and CodeCommit has not yet been fully refactored to meet this paradigm.

 ## Supported Workflows